Code-Parrot-ai/10x-frontend-developer/basic/Memoization.md

   };
 ```

-Now, I want to make sure that if I pass an arg of `x` (for example: 18) in the factorial function, it not only returns the value but also memoizes it so next time I need to pass the same arg, it doesn't perform an expensive operation again.
+Now, if I pass an argument of x (for example, 18) in the factorial function, I want it to memoize the result, so it doesn't perform an expensive operation again if called with the same argument.

-To perform that we need a bit of understanding on ***Decorator Function***.
+To achieve this, we need to understand the concept of a ***Decorator Function***.

 ### What is a decorator function?

-In layman's terms, It takes a basic function and adds some extra features or steps to it, without altering the original purpose of the function.
+In layman's terms, a decorator function takes a basic function and adds some extra features or steps to it without altering its original purpose.
 It's like wrapping the original function in a new layer that can do more things.
-This way, you can enhance the functionality of your basic function without modifying it directly.
+This enhances the functionality of your basic function without modifying it directly.

-To do memoization on the factorial fn, we need to create a new function call memoizedFactorialFunction
+To apply memoization to the factorial function, we create a new function called `memoizedFactorialFunction`

 ```
 const memoizedFactorialFunction = (fn) => {
-   const cache = {}
+   const cache = {};

-  return (..args) => {
+   return (...args) => {
-  if(args.toString() in cache){
-  console.log(cache);
+     if (args.toString() in cache) {
+       console.log('Fetching from cache:', cache);
        return cache[args.toString()];
      }
-  const result = fn(...args)
+     const result = fn(...args);
      cache[args.toString()] = result;
      return result;
-}
+   };
+};

 ```

 - We're passing our original `function as fn` in the `memoizedFactorialFunction`.
 This is typically for two reasons
-    - To check if the argument we're passing in the `fn` exist in the `cache` by first spreading the arguments, as there can be more than one argument.
-And then converting it to a string as the cache stores the key in string format.
-And then checking if it exists.
-If the arg exist as the key, then it returs it's value as the result and exists the function.
+    - To check if the argument exists in the cache.
+We spread the arguments (as there can be more than one), convert them to a string (since the cache stores keys as strings), and check for their existence.
+If the argument exists as a key, it returns its value as the result and exits the function.
-    - If the argument is not present, it comes out of the if loop and passes the arg in the original function, gets the result, storses the result in key-value pair again in the cache and returns the result.
+    - If the argument is not present in the cache, the function executes the original function with the given arguments, stores the result in the cache, and returns the result.

- Now to call the function we'll simply need to pass the original function i.e `factorial(x)` in `memoizedFactorialFunction(fn)` like this:
+To call the function, we simply pass the original function,  `factorial(x)` to `memoizedFactorialFunction(fn)` like this:

 ```
+console.log(memoizedFactorialFunction(factorial(5)));
+//first time it will calculate and store in the cache

+console.log(memoizedFactorialFunction(factorial(5)));
-console.log(memoizedFactorialFunction(factorial(5))); //first time it will calculate and store in the cache console.log(memoizedFactorialFunction(factorial(5))); //second time it will directly return from the cached value
+//second time it will directly return from the cached value

 ```
 That's all you need to fo!
 In React, memoization can be achieved using `React.memo` for components and `useMemo` for values within components.

+## Cons Of Memoization

+- *Memory Overhead:* Storing cache results consumes memory.
+- *Complexity:* Can introduce complexity in code management.

-This very simple yet very important concept is one of the most asked questions in Javascript interviews.
-If you would like to know more about such concepts in layman's terms.
-Consider subscribing to our newletter.
-And I will see you soon, next week! :)
+This simple yet important concept is one of the most asked questions in JavaScript interviews.
+If you would like to know more about such concepts in layman's terms, consider subscribing to our newsletter.
+I'll see you next week with more insights! :)